python-spain/new-web-python-spain/README.rst

 new-web-python-spain
 ####################

+*Note: This repository is deprecated, check out https://github.com/python-spain/web for the current web*

 This is the code for the new Python Spain website.
 The main goal is to creat a management platform for the Python Spain association that can be easly customized to be used for other Python associations or more generic associations.